 \subsection{The effects of baryon-induced dark matter `cores'}

-One possibility is that the maximum measured rotation velocity somehow underestimates the asymptotic circular velocity of its surrounding halo.
-This would be the case, for example, for a galaxy with a rotation curve that rises out to its last measured point, but it does not apply to either one of the two outliers highlighted above: the rotation curves of both DDO~50 and IC~1613 show clear signs of having reached their maximum values (see top panels of Fig.~\ref{FigRCExamples}).
-That of DDO~50 is a particularly good example, rising quickly to reach its peak and staying flat between $2$ and $10$ kpc.

 Another possibility is that baryons might have carved a `core' in the dark matter, thus reducing its central density and, consequently, the circular velocity in the central regions.
-This creates an `inner deficit' of dark matter compared with `cuspy' CDM haloes, which are well approximated by the NFW profile \citep[][]{Navarro1996,Navarro1997}.
+This creates an inner deficit of dark matter compared with cuspy CDM haloes, which are well approximated by the NFW profile \citep[][]{Navarro1996,Navarro1997}.
 The characteristic signature of this effect is a rotation curve that rises more gradually near the centre than the sharp rise expected for an NFW profile.
-We examine this possibility in Fig.~\ref{FigMbarVhalf}, where we show again the `baryonic Tully-Fisher' relation but using, for both simulated and observed galaxies, the circular velocity at the outskirts of the luminous galaxy -- i.e., at twice the stellar half-mass radius, $V_{\rm rot}(2\, r_h^{st})$ -- rather than its maximum attained value.

-This choice is useful for two reasons.
-One is that $V_{\rm rot}(2\, r_h^{st})$ is much closer to the maximum velocities actually measured in observed galaxies than the $V_{\rm circ}^{\rm max}$ of the halo, which is often reached at radii much larger than the radial extent of the luminous galaxies.
-The second reason is that velocities measured as far from the centre as $\sim 2\, r_h^{st}$ should also be largely unaffected by the presence of a possible baryon-induced `core'.
+We examine this possibility in Fig.~\ref{FigMbarVhalf}, where we show again the baryonic Tully-Fisher relation but using, for both simulated and observed galaxies, the circular velocity at the outskirts of the luminous galaxy -- i.e., at twice the stellar half-mass radius, $V_{\rm rot}(2\, r_h^{st})$ -- rather than its maximum attained value.
+This choice is useful because velocities measured as far from the centre as $\sim 2\, r_h^{st}$ should also be largely unaffected by the presence of a possible baryon-induced core.
 This is because, at least for the core formation mechanism discussed by \citet{Pontzen2014}, the effects of baryons on the dark matter mass profile is largely limited to the regions of a galaxy where stars form.